DarklandServers/GameStatus-Bot/README.md

-  "updateInterval": 3, //How often to update the status "statusPrefix": "Players", // Custom status prefix, leave blank to default to Playing "statusSpacer": "|", //Spacer for between the player count and current map "mapPrefix": "fw", //Remove map prefix if used or leave blank to default
+  "updateInterval": 3, //How often to update the status "statusPrefix": "Players", // Custom status prefix, leave blank to default to Playing "statusSpacer": "|", //Spacer for between the player count and current map

   "SERVERS": [
     {